 Casio Yellow Gold

-The only retro digital watch on our list, this old favorite has limited functions by today’s standards, but still looks fantastic.
+The only retro digital watch on our list, this old favourite has limited functions by today’s standards, but still looks fantastic.

 Swatch – Pretty Much Any Model